WojtekKamilowski/CI_PP5_HSBS/README.md

 7. Sort books so that I see books sorted in a required order.
 8. Add books to shopping cart so that I can have all books I wish to buy listed together.
 9. Update the list of items in my shopping cart so that the correct list is ready for checkout.
-10. Remove items from the shopping cart so that the shopping cart matches my final purchase decission.
+10. Remove items from the shopping cart so that the shopping cart matches my final purchase decision.
 11. Check-out so that I can finalize the purchase of my items.
 12. See the list of all books offered paginated so that I can easier review the offer.
 13. Contact site admins so that I can communicate feedback/complaints/suggestions.